maliciousbanjo/RNGesusBOT/README.md

    use with metrics reporting (coming soon!)
    - **ALL** message/emote history has been gathered
 - Users and Emotes are automatically scanned on startup
+- Multiple unique emotes can be detected/updated in a single message
 - Removal of Cosmic Kek, press F to pay respects
 - Updates to `!server` command
    - "Total Messages" has been added